mozman/ezdxf/docs/source/tasks/select.rst

-The selection functions accept any iterable of DXF entities as input and return an :class:`ezdxf.query.EntityQuery` container, that provides further selection tools base on entity type and DXF attributes.
+The selection functions accept any iterable of DXF entities as input and return an :class:`ezdxf.query.EntityQuery` container, that provides further selection tools based on entity type and DXF attributes.

 Usage
 -----